WrestleMania XI: Reception

 The event was attended by 15,000 fans, who paid a total of $750,000 in admission fees.
 This was down from the previous year's attendance of 18,065, but the decline could be attributed to the smaller size of the venue for WrestleMania XI.
 The attendance figure was also lower than the following year's figure of 18,852 fans at WrestleMania XII.
 The pay-per-view buyrate for WrestleMania XI was 1.3, which was lower than the 1.68 buyrate for WrestleMania X but higher than the 1.2 buyrate for WrestleMania XII.

 Writing for 411mania, columnist Dustin James rated the event as the seventeenth best of the first twenty-three WrestleManias.
 He stated that the event did not have any truly amazing matches but that Lawrence Taylor put on a solid performance.
 John Powell of SLAM!
 Wrestling rated the event as the worst WrestleMania of all time.
 The specific concerns he mentioned in his review are Diesel's championship reign and WWF allowing a football player to defeat a wrestler in what he describes as a "sham of a match".
-In contrast, Pro Wrestling Illustrated columnist Dave Rosenbaum stated that WrestleMania "saved" the WWF in its feud with rival World Championship Wrestling.
+In contrast, Pro Wrestling Illustrated columnist Dave Rosenbaum stated that WrestleMania "saved" the WWF in its feud with rival World Championship Wrestling (WCW).
 He argued that Taylor "looked like a pro" and contributed to an "incredible" match.
 He also observed that the tag team matches helped rejuvenate an area of wrestling that had been suffering in the WWF and that the match between Michaels and Diesel was a candidate for match of the year.
 Bret Hart was critical about his match against Bob Backlund, claiming it was "probably my worst pay-per-view match I ever had".